Having trouble finding the best dress shirts for short men? This guide covers all of your best options.

 Even if you ditch the tie, getting the right sleeve length and showing a bit of cuff under your jacket makes a strong first impression.

-Specifically, we'll look at two parts of your dress shirts:
+We'll look at two parts of your dress shirts:

 - Collar: Brock's collar above looks comfortable, but with no visible gap between shirt and neck (a gap makes you look like you’ve borrowed your shirt from a bigger friend).